-After many years of working and living in the city & apartments, not being able to have a dog, it was always a dream to eventually have one around the house.
-It wasn’t to be just any dog but one that was super friendly; got on with other animals and a loyal member of the family.
+After many years of working and living in Sydney city apartments, & not being able to have a dog, it was always a dream to eventually have one around the house.
+I had grown up with dogs.
+I even enjoyed some of my career training and working with dogs.
+Our new dog wasn’t just any dog; it needed to be extremely friendly, get along well with other animals, and be a loyal member of the family.

 Our Dog